Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 # .NET 5 Functions for Azure Media Services v3

-This project contains examples of Azure Functions for Azure Media Services v3.
+This project contains examples of Azure Functions that connect to Azure Media Services v3 for video processing.
 You can use Visual Studio 2019 or Visual Studio Code to run and deploy the functions.

+The **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
+It uses a Transform which is created if it does not exist.
+When it is created, it used the preset provided in the input body.
+More information at the end this readme file.

 ## .NET solution file and how to launch project